 VISA A visa is not required for visits up to 90 days.
 Non-U.S. passport holders may need special visas for travel in the U.K. and are responsible for obtaining all necessary visas.
-INTERNATIONAL STUDENT ID CARD (ISIC) The ISIC card is provided as part of the program cost.
-The ISIC card can, among other things, provide discounts on bus passes and rail passes for excursions in England and international airfare.
-Students will receive an application and instructions for obtaining this card when accepted into the program.
+INTERNATIONAL STUDENT ID CARD (ISIC) The International Student Identity Card is optional and can be purchased through the NIU Study Abroad Office.
+In most Western European countries students may be able to obtain reduction on cultural site admission fees and bus and train fares for free time pursuits.
 The International Student Identity Card also includes a limited health and accident insurance policy which is only valid outside the U.S. Students will have to pay bills at the time of treatment and will be reimbursed later.
 PASSPORT AND ISIC PHOTOS Applicants are required to submit two passport photos.
 You may have your passport and/or ISIC photo(s) taken in the NIU Study Abroad Office.
 Photos are \$3.00 for the first photo and \$2.00 for each photo after that.
 After the first two photos, photos must be purchased in multiples of two.
 Photos are usually developed while you wait.
 Study Abroad Office hours are 8:00 a.m. - 12:00 p.m. (closed over the lunch hour) and 1:00 - 4:30 p.m.
 HEALTH REQUIREMENTS/VACCINATIONS There are no health requirements and no vaccinations are required for travel to England.
 However, basic vaccinations for diphtheria, tetanus, measles, mumps, and rubella are recommended.
 The NIU University Health Service can administer most immunizations.
 NIU MAJOR MEDICAL INSURANCE NIU Student health insurance is required for participation in an NIU study abroad program.
 Participants not currently enrolled in the NIU Major Medical Insurance Plan will be enrolled by the Study Abroad Office.
 The NIU Major Medical Insurance Plan has a \$250 deductible clause.
 Students requiring medical attention will be expected to pay any related costs and then file a claim with the NIU Student Insurance Office after returning to the States.
 Receipts showing payment for all medical expenses are required for reimbursement.
 FINANCIAL AID As a participant in a study abroad program through NIU, you may be eligible for: Pell Grant, SEOG, Perkins Loan, PLUS Loan, Subsidized or Unsubsidized Stafford Loan, MAP Award or your privately awarded scholarship with consent of awarding organization.
 Tuition waivers do not apply.
 Please contact Pamela Rosenberg, the International Programs business manager, in Williston Hall 408, (815) 753-9530, prosenberg@niu.edu for more information.